NabeelHimaz/RISKV/statements/Asad.md

 4. **PC Multiplexer** - selects between PC+4 and branch/jump target
 5. **Fetch/Decode Pipeline Register** - isolates fetch stage from decode stage

 ![Fetch Stage](../images/Fetch_Stage.png)

+This diagram illustrates the data flow below with PCSrcE being the input into the mux.
+To see the significance of influence of Flush/ Stall, look below to the Hazard Unit Integration.

 **Data Flow:**
 ```